Learning, Technology and Research

 Students study from home in their own time - there are no set times for attendance, audio podcasts are used to support learning, students can listen to these on their way to work or at home.
 There is a strong link between study activities and workplace activities - we offer opportunities to use workplace time as study time, for example the implementation of small scale action inquiry projects aimed at improving aspects of workplace practice.
 The curriculum has been praised by our external examiner as a cohesive approach to professional development that encourages creativity, gains students significant recognition in their workplaces and culminates with preparation for future employment or study.

-Associated careersThis course is designed to meet the requirements of people already working in a professional or voluntary environment.
-It is really about enabling individuals to take charge of their own personal and professional development in a wide range of work contexts.
+Associated careersThis course is flexible and designed to meet the requirements of people already working in a professional or voluntary environment.
+It enables individuals to take charge of their own personal and professional development in a wide range of work contexts.
 There are opportunities to design and implement small-scale research projects that will contribute to workplace development and to individual's professional learning needs.
 The final year includes systematic planning for future learning and for career progression within or beyond student's current work context.

 - Employed in full time/part time, paid/unpaid work.
 Can include voluntary work.
 Typically a minimum of 40 hours per month in the workplace is expected